appsody/appsody-operator/doc/user-guide.md

 ### Certificate Manager Integration

-Appsody Operator is enabled to take advantage of cert-manager tool, if it is installed on the cluster.
+Appsody Operator is enabled to take advantage of [cert-manager](https://cert-manager.io/) tool, if it is installed on the cluster.
 This allows to automatically provision TLS certificates for pods as well as routes.

+Cert-manager installation instruction can be found [here](https://cert-manager.io/docs/installation/)

+When creating certificates via the AppsodyApplication CR the user can specify a particular issuer name and toggle the scopes between `ClusterIssuer` (cluster scoped) and `Issuer` (namespace scoped).
+If not specified, these values are retrieved from a ConfigMap called `appsody-operator`, with keys `defaultIssuer` (default value of `self-signed`) and `useClusterIssuer` (default value of `"true"`)

 #### Create an ClusterIssuer or Issuer